 The contents menu opens the whole story up from the start (left).

 What each icon does is self explanatory, but this screen is useful nonetheless (right).

 I don't recommend this, though, as the main story is quite good.
 Cheesy, pixelated and over-the-top, but still very much worthwhile.
 The perfectly campy sci-fi story written by the founder of Hyperbole Greg Roach involves a dying planet, evil aliens and as is always the case, a government conspiracy.
 You play as a third-year medical student named Drew Griffins who has been tapped to take part on a secret mission.
 Of you go to an alien planet by way of the Quantum Gate.
-This planet is apparently flush with a unique resource name iridium oxide, a substance the UN scientists believes will reverse the catastrophic environmental decline facing the Earth.
+This planet is apparently flush with a unique resource named iridium oxide, a substance the UN scientists believes will reverse the catastrophic environmental decline facing the Earth.
 It's 2057 and there's only 5 years left before global warming has caused irreversible damage!
-Armageddon in 2062 sounds optimistic to our 2020 eyes.
+Armageddon in 2062?
+Sounds optimistic to my 2020 eyes.

 Even though you can interact in the world, you don't really play.
 You can wander around the three levels of an off-world military base during certain moments, but if you meander for too long, the game will take control and force you on to the next plot point.
-The only thing that even resembles a game is the first-person action sequences that play a lot like Battlezone.
+The only thing that even resembles a game is the first-person action sequences that plays a lot like Battlezone.
 Sometimes, I question whether the outcome of even these sections are pre-determined.

 Almost every area has a Militerm terminal to access e-mails, read the news and listen to music (left).

 Fighting an alien bug in a military battle simulation (right).